rabeeshm/BCL-developer-docs/en/video-cloud/policy-apis/assets/doc/developers.md

 georestriction) are paid features.
 If we allowed customer to create arbitrary policy keys, they would be able to use these features without paying for them.

+## Extending the policy language

+When writing a new primitives, be aware of the difference between *not matching* and *yielding false*.
+For example, the `!adobe-tve-valid` primitive treats auth credential context keys as optional so that it can still yield `true` (to deny the request) when credentials are missing.
+If it failed to treat them as optional, missing credentials would cause the match to fail and the Deny effect would be lost.

+In general, any time a primitive is added the inverse primitive should also be added.
+We do not have a generic `not` primitive to use in the policy language because the match-reasons semantics are complicated.